What is Spot Factoring? – Selective Invoice Finance

 - Fast access to working capital

 We can help you decide whether selective invoice finance is preferable over factoring your entire sales ledger.
-We provide impartial and independent advice, and can help you attain finance quickly using our long-established links within the industry please feel free to view our website.
+We provide impartial and independent advice, and can help you attain finance quickly.
+Your business can fund single invoices using our long-established links within the industry.